 Ok, so if you’ve ever sewn anything before, you know you can’t just lay a fabric onto another fabric and topstitch it down using a sewing machine.
 It will move, it will fold, it will pucker, it will act all out of sorts and you end up with a big mess.

 There are techniques and products that make this all a possibility.
 Here are my favorite methods:

-- Heat n Bond – Heat n Bond is a type of interfacing.
-One of the best I’ve used as far as interfacing goes.
-The benefits of this method are that you make your fabric thicker and more durable.
+Interfacing – The benefits of this method are that you make your fabric thicker and more durable.
 The con would be that it adds a stiffness to your applique.
 It’s a pretty popular method when it comes to raw edge applique.
-Read my tutorial on this method / Buy Heat n Bond fusible interfacing
+Read my tutorial on this method / Buy interfacing

 What is the Resistance?